Save water, save energy, save money

 Water use and energy use are connected.
 By reducing your water use you could reduce your energy bills and carbon emissions.
 Our energy saving tips are supported by research from Energy Saving Trust.

 Keep your shower time to just 4 minutes

 By keeping your showers to four minutes, a household of four could save £115 a year on their energy bills and a further £100 on their water bill if on a water meter.

 Replace your old shower head with a water efficient version

 With an aerated showerhead, a family of four could save £55 off their gas bills annually and a further £45 off their water bills if on a water meter.

 Only run the dishwasher when it's full

-Turning off the tap when brushing your teeth
+Turn off the tap when brushing your teeth

 Use water twice in the kitchen

 Try to reuse water whenever you can, for example using a bowl or jug to collect the water when rinsing vegetables.
-Keep a jug of water in the fridge to avoid running the tap until it is cold enough to drink.